-Texas Tech has one of the most beautiful college campuses in the world.
-While the perfect blend of Spanish-Renaissance, modern and English-Manor architecture certainly helps, what makes this campus truly unique is the cultural experience one gets strolling through it.
+Texas Tech University’s campus is one of the most beautiful areas in Lubbock.
+Part of the beauty can be traced to the unique art pieces that add to the perfect blend of Spanish-Renaissance, modern and English-Manor architecture.
+Texas Tech’s Public Art Collection is an ongoing project that celebrates the talent found within each creative design.
+Each piece has a special tie to the university, but what makes this campus truly one-of-a-kind is the cultural experience one gets while strolling through it.

 Students and visitors experience vastly diverse works of art as they stroll throughout campus.
 With new pieces added often, we thought we’d give you insight into five of the newest pieces to see!
 Make sure to download the ArTTrek app for a map detailing the location, artist, and inspirational details of each piece of art.

 1. Red Tail – Peter Mangan – Steel/Glass/Brass – Museum of Texas Tech University